Data-driven spectral decomposition and forecasting of ergodic dynamical systems

 A second important issue concerns the choice of dictionary or basis employed for operator approximation.
 This issue becomes especially pertinent in situations where the ambient space dimension is high, and/or the data lies on an a priori unknown subset of ambient data space of small or zero measure.
 As a concrete example, consider again an irrational flow on an $m$-torus embedded in $ \mathbb{ R }^n $.
 In this case, computing Koopman eigenfunctions in a smooth function basis for $ \mathbb{ R }^n $ (e.g., Hermite polynomials) can be problematic due to computational cost (which increases exponentially with $ n$ independently of the intrinsic dimension $ m $), but more importantly due to the fact that the eigenfunctions are supported on a set of Lebesgue measure zero, and therefore cannot be well represented in a smooth basis for functions on $ \mathbb{ R }^n $.
-In such situations (which are quite prevalent in real-world applications) it is preferable to work in a basis which is adapted to the intrinsic geometry of the data.
+In such situations, which are quite prevalent in real-world applications, it is preferable to work in a basis which is adapted to the intrinsic geometry of the data.

-A third issue, somewhat different in nature to the previous two, concerns the identification of spatial modes.
+A third issue concerns the identification of spatial modes.
 Since the Koopman and Perron-Frobenius eigenfunctions are intrinsic to the dynamical system generating the data, one would like that the associated modes are also intrinsic; i.e., that they transform naturally as vector-valued functions under changes of observation modality.
 However, in the standard DMD and EDMD construction, the Koopman modes are given by global averages of the data weighted by the corresponding Koopman eigenfunctions, and such averages do not transform naturally under general nonlinear transformations of the data.